jup-ag/space-station/labs/2-perpetual-exchange/5-faq/1-faq.md

 **1. I tried opening a position/adding collateral and it’s not successful.
 Where is my fund?**

-Fund will be returend to your wallet address in about 1-2 mins.
+Fund will be returned to your wallet address in about 1-2 mins.
 There might be a delay for the fund to be returned when the network is congested.
-In that case, you can always close your expired request under the "Expired Orders" tab.
+In that case, you can always close your expired request under the `Expired Orders` tab.

 Check out this [link](2-returned-fund-for-unsuccessful-position.md) on how to look up for your returned fund.